christianurech/christianurech.github.io/index.md

 I am a [Bernoulli Instructor](https://www.epfl.ch/schools/sb/research/math/bernoulli-instructors/) at [EPFL](https://www.epfl.ch).
 Previously, I worked as a research associate at Imperial College London.
 I completed my [PhD](dissertation_Urech_UB_online.pdf) in 2017 at the University of Basel and the University of Rennes 1 under the supervision of [Jérémy Blanc](https://algebra.dmi.unibas.ch/blanc/) and [Serge Cantat](https://perso.univ-rennes1.fr/serge.cantat/).
-Here you find my CV
+Here you find my [CV](https://christianurech.github.io/CV_Urech_Website_07_22.pdf).

 My research lies at the intersection of algebraic geometry, geometric group theory, and dynamics.
 I apply tools from geometric group theory to study Cremona groups.
 But I am excited by everything related to groups of birational transformations or polynomial automorphisms.
 Recently, I have also worked on braided Thompson's groups and their finiteness properties.